survivejs/react-book/manuscript/13_styling_react.md

 Vanilla CSS is missing some functionality that would make maintenance work easier.
 Consider something basic like variables, nesting, mixins, math or color functions, and so on.
 It would also be nice to be able to forget about browser specific prefixes.
 These are small things that add up quite fast and make it annoying to write vanilla CSS.

-Sometimes you may see terms *preprocessor* or *postprocessor*.
+Sometimes, you may see terms *preprocessor* or *postprocessor*.
 [Stefan Baumgartner](https://medium.com/@ddprrt/deconfusing-pre-and-post-processing-d68e3bd078a3) calls these tools simply *CSS processors*.
 The image above adapted based on Stefan's work gets to the point.
 The tooling operates both on authoring and optimization level.
 By authoring we mean features that make it easier to write CSS.
 Optimization features operate based on vanilla CSS and convert it into something more optimal for browsers to consume.

 The interesting thing is that you may actually want to use multiple CSS processors.
 Stefan's image illustrates how you can author your code using Sass and still benefit from processing done through PostCSS.
 For example, it can *autoprefix* your CSS code so that you don't have to worry about prefixing per browser anymore.